Arpa River (Chhattisgarh)

 Seonath river is a main tributary of Mahanadi River which is known as the perennial source of irrigation in the state of Chhattisgarh.
-Making the lands of the state fertile from a very long time, Mahanadi intersects the various districts of Chhattisgarh.

 Location

 Arpa River has its origin from the lust dense forest area of Khondari-Khongsara.
 In 147 km of the river length, it contributes more than 90 km to the forest area, including Bilaspur city and irrigated lands of this district before meeting to Seonath river.
-The river is having catchment area of about 2022 sq. km.
+The river is having catchment area of about 2022 km2.
 During rainy season its water level raises 2–3 meters up and in summer it moves 5 meters down.
 The river bed is mostly sandy with thickness of about 1.5 meter and few rock exposures at some places.